 Crossing Diagonal, you can park along Carrer Martí i Franques a short walk from Palau Reial Metro station (L3 Green Line).
 Many of the spots are usually available.

 In the residential Pedralbes area in uptown Barcelona, you can usually park for free.
 There are various streets off of Avinguda Diagonal where you can leave your car.
 In fact, there are also universities here too with free parking, like the north campus of UPC.
-There are buses and it's also a short walk from Palau Reial station.
+There are buses (busses 63 and 68) and it's also a short walk from Palau Reial station (L3 Green Line).

 Found in the Clot neighbourhood.
 This residential zone has various streets with free parking without time limits.
 There is also the old Sagrera goods station on Carrer de la Baixada de la Sagrera that usually has places to park in.